 Are you putting yourself at risk on day tours or shore excursions on vacation?
 Many of us take these tours all the time.
 What we don’t seem to do is put as much importance on our safety and look for the cheapest price going.
-Find out some insider tips on things you need to know before taking a tour.
+Find out some insider tips on things you need to know before taking a day tour in Costa Rica.

 tourists in port at Puntarenas, Costa Rica